cannikin/cameronjs/README.md

-## Cameron: A Simple Framework for Awesome Apps
+## CameronJS: A Simple Framework for Awesome Apps

-Cameron is a lightweight framework for building simple (or not so simple) HTML and Javascript websites and apps.
-If you want to get something online that has some simple interactivity, forms and even an API, but don't want or need to use [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Ember](https://emberjs.com/) or [Angular](https://angular.io/) then you've come to the right place: Cameron keeps it simple.
+CameronJS is a lightweight framework for building simple (or not so simple) HTML and Javascript websites and apps.
+If you want to get something online that has some simple interactivity, forms and even an API, but don't want or need to use [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Ember](https://emberjs.com/) or [Angular](https://angular.io/) then you've come to the right place: CameronJS keeps it simple.

-If you're just starting out as a web developer then Cameron is a great place to learn the ropes.
+If you're just starting out as a web developer then CameronJS is a great place to learn the ropes.
 You can focus on the fundamentals of HTML, Javascript and CSS without learning a half dozen other new technologies at the same time.
-Cameron uses some of those technologies behind the scenes but you can safely ignore them when staring out.
+CameronJS uses some of those technologies behind the scenes but you can safely ignore them when staring out.

 You write HTML, CSS and Javascript and deploy (see the [glossary](#glossary)) them however you like.
 For the simpliest deployment you've ever seen we like Netlify.
 With Netlify you can also submit forms, add signup and login, and even provide an API all without worrying about any server setup or infrastructure.

 ## Installation

-Cameron requires that you have `node` and `npm` or `yarn` installed.
+CameronJS requires that you have `node` and `npm` or `yarn` installed.
 [Here's a guide]() for doing that.
-Once you've got those you'll want to install Cameron globally so you create new apps from anywhere.
+Once you've got those you'll want to install CameronJS globally so you create new apps from anywhere.
 If you're using `npm` you can install with:

     npm install -g cameronjs